theatulgupta/AgriGO/README.md

 We have created several features in our app that can help farmers and migrated people to increase their earnnig by doing farming.
 Some of our features are -

-1. Crop Prediction using ai
+1. Crop Prediction using AI

 2. Munafa Calculator (according to crop and land area)

-3. Voice search in religional languages with help of openAI
+3. TTS with regional languages.

 4. Kisan call centre button